Chief Investigator: Associate Professor David Brennan, email: email@example.com

 CRE Manager / co-ordinator: Annalisa Agresta, email: firstname.lastname@example.org

 The impact of oral disease on people’s everyday lives is subtle and pervasive.
 The prevalence and recurrence of these impacts constitutes a silent epidemic, as acknowledged in the National Oral Health Plan 2004-2013.
-Over 90% of Australians born before 1970 have experienced tooth decay and a quarter of adults have untreated coronal decay.
-Additionally, 6.7% of Australian adults have untreated decay on tooth rot surfaces and one in five have moderate or severe gum disease.
-Expenditure on dental health is large: $7.69 billion in 2009-2010, representing 7.5% of total health funding.
+Over 90 per cent of Australians born before 1970 have experienced tooth decay and a quarter of adults have untreated coronal decay.
+Additionally, 6.7 per cent of Australian adults have untreated decay on tooth rot surfaces and one in five have moderate or severe gum disease.
+Expenditure on dental health is large: $7.69 billion in 2009-2010, representing 7.5 per cent of total health funding.
 The ravages of oral disease are felt more by certain demographics than others.
 People who miss out on gaining access to primary oral health care include frail and older people, rural residents, Indigenous Australians, and physically and intellectually disabled Australians.

 This Centre of Research Excellence will conduct a program of research to improve primary oral health care for disadvantaged Australians, comprising four major themes.